storj/docs/app/learn/concepts/data-structure/page.md

 **Bucket:** represent a collection of objects.
 You can upload, download, list, and delete objects of any size or shape.

 A bucket is an unbounded but named collection of files identified by object keys.
-Every object has a unique key within a bucket.&#x20;
+Every object has a unique key within a bucket.

 **Object:** Each object typically includes the data itself, a variable amount of [metadata](https://en.wikipedia.org/wiki/Metadata), and a [globally unique identifier](https://en.wikipedia.org/wiki/Globally_unique_identifier) (Object key) which uniquely identifies the object in a bucket.
 Objects within buckets are represented by keys, where keys can optionally be listed using the "/" delimiter.
 Objects are always end-to-end encrypted.